s7u512/NSSO-77-SAS/README.md

 ### 2.3.
 Estimation

-The goal here is to estimate the population's characteristics from the sample data.
+The goal here is to estimate the population and its characteristics from the sample data.
 NSSO provides the weights of the samples to enable this. ([Here](https://unstats.un.org/unsd/demographic/meetings/egm/sampling_1203/docs/no_5.pdf) is a document to understand the concept of sample weights.)

 The calculations in these scripts are performed after applying sample weights provided by the NSSO.